NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 Each member zone MAY have one or more additional properties, described in this chapter.
 These properties are completely optional and catalog consumers SHOULD ignore those it does not understand.
-Properties are represented by RRsets below the corresponding member node.
+Member zone properties are represented by RRsets below the corresponding member node.

 ### Change of Ownership (`coo` property) {#cooproperty}